Constraining the neutral hydrogen fraction during reionization: Cross-simulation inference using power spectrum and bispectrum: Results

-However, even with the inclusion of nuisance parameters, a systematic offset remains visible between the `true' and the inferred values.
-While $A$ and $\delta$ partially mitigate discrepancies in cross-simulation validation, they cannot fully capture the redshift-dependent physical differences between {\sf ReionYuga} and {\sf 21cmFAST}.
+The redshift-dependent calibration slightly reduces systematic offsets relative to a global-$A$ treatment (see Appendix~\ref{app:calibration_impact}), though residual biases remain visible at lower redshifts.
+While $A$ and $\delta$ partially mitigate discrepancies in cross-simulation validation (see Appendix~\ref{app:calibration_impact} for a direct comparison), they cannot fully capture the redshift-dependent physical differences between {\sf ReionYuga} and {\sf 21cmFAST}.
+A fully redshift-dependent treatment of both calibration parameters would substantially increase the dimensionality of the MCMC inference, and make the resulting discrepancy model considerably harder to interpret.
+Therefore, the linear \(A(z)\) model reduces the cross-simulation bias relative to the global-calibration case, but the inferred histories still remain systematically offset from the {\sf ReionYuga} truth at the lowest redshifts.
+Thus, a linear redshift dependence improves the fit, but does not fully eliminate the underlying model mismatch.
 This persistent bias, consistent with the findings of \citet{Zahn2011, Majumdar2014}, suggests that future constraints may be more limited by the algorithmic assumptions of our simulation frameworks.

+These results reveal a clear distinction between the same-code and cross-simulation analysis.
+The same-code case yields substantially tighter constraints and a much stronger apparent gain from including the bispectrum, whereas the cross-simulation case results in broader posteriors, only a modest improvement from the bispectrum, and visible residual offsets between the inferred and true $\xb$ values.
+This contrast is evident both in Figure~\ref{fig:posterior} and in the corresponding $\xb$--$z$ evolution shown in Figure~\ref{fig:xhi_history}.